 In addition to providing a range of documents, the site also aims to highlight concrete SSE initiatives from around the world:

-- the SSE bibliographythat gathers the publications of publishing year :
+- the SSE publications sectionthat gathers those by publishing year :

 - a Thesissection with postgraduate thesis on the diverse thematics linked to research on SSE.
 A well of information often presented as case studies there are available also on the "map".

 - the trainings available worldwide classified by languages (here)